Appearance

 For example, to bind text content to a property:

-- select a text element
+- Select a text element

-- click the binding icon next to the
+- Click the binding icon next to the

-field - select your property (e.g.,
+Textfield - Select your property (e.g.,

-Product Name
+Product Name)

 Passing values to popups